Asabeneh/30-Days-Of-Python/readme.md

    - Your name
    - Your family name
    - Your country

+### Exercise: Level 1

-5. Create a folder named day_1 inside 30DaysOfPython folder.
+1. Create a folder named day_1 inside 30DaysOfPython folder.
 Inside day_1 folder, create a python file helloword.py and repeat questions 1, 2, 3 and 4.
 Remember to use _print()_ when you are working on a python file.
 Navigate to the directory where you have saved your file, and run it.

 🎉 CONGRATULATIONS ! 🎉